B. B. Comer Hall

 B. B. Comer Hall is home to the Capstone International Center, the Department of Modern Languages and Classics, including the Language Resource Center, and The Office of Veteran and Military Affairs.

-The first floor contains the Capstone International Center, comprised of the English Language Institute (ELI), International Academic Programs/Study Abroad, and International Services, several classrooms, vending machines, and a large room used to host Capstone International Coffee Hour.
+The first floor contains the Capstone International Center, comprised of the English Language Institute (ELI), International Academic Programs/Study Abroad, and International Services, several classrooms, vending machines, and space to host Capstone International Coffee Hour.
 The Department of Modern Languages and Classics is housed on the second floor, including faculty offices, classrooms, a small kitchen, and the Language Computer Lab and main office.
 The Office of Veteran and Military Affairs is located in the basement of B.B.
 Comer.

 B.B.
 Comer Hall, named for Braxton Bragg Comer and built around the same time as Smith Hall (1907-1910), was the first home of the College of Engineering and was known simply as Comer Hall.
 The south wing contained the physics and electrical engineering departments on the first floor and above were the engineering library, dean's office, and classrooms.